Skip to content

 • All assembly components were now being machined simultaneously in just one machine cycle.

-• Mostly unattended 2nd, 3rd, and weekend shifts were added to production.
+• Mostly unattended second, third, and weekend shifts were added to production.

 Company